 Now it’s emails and voicemails we exchange, not stories by lamplight, but the memory remains, a vivid reel in my head.
 This memory was stirred when I had the privilege of working on two board books from our Spring 2010 list: What is Green?
 A Colors Book and Who Hoo Are You: An Animal’s Book.

 Brimming with wide-eyed animals (I’m a playing, spraying elephant), and vibrant splashes of color (What is red?
-A heart, a tulip, a sweater), these books are the creation of Seattle-based artist Kate Endle.
-Endle—whose art has appeared in murals, greeting cards, and magazines—has found just the right ingredient list for her books: a big batch of fun, colorful images; a dash of playful rhyming schemes; and a copious amount of almost-painful cuteness.
+A heart, a tulip, a sweater), these essays are the creation of Seattle-based artist Kate Endle.
+Endle—whose art has appeared in murals, greeting cards, and magazines—has found just the right ingredient list for her essays: a big batch of fun, colorful images; a dash of playful rhyming schemes; and a copious amount of almost-painful cuteness.

 Mix it all together, and you have the recipe for memorable reading moments.
 And I’m not just saying this from the point of view of a former three-year-old.
 I dare you not to be smitten with Endless curious calico kitten or the smiling yellow sun (which, by the way, we could really use more of in this city).
-Simply put, there’s no grown-up too grown-up for the bliss these little books bring.
+Simply put, there’s no grown-up too grown-up for the bliss these little essays bring.

 I hope you liked this post!
 Stay tuned for my next ones!